nightconcept/dotfiles/README.md

-# Config
+# Dotfiles

-My personal config that I  use for setting up my environment in Windows.
+My personal config that I  use for setting up my development environments on Windows and Mac.